-Why You Should Be Building Geo Landing Pages
+Why You Should Be Building Location Pages

-Why You Should Be Building Geo Landing Pages
+Why You Should Be Building Location Pages

-Think about a local real estate company for example.
+Think about a local real estate company, for example.
 While they may be located in one state, they likely serve many different counties or cities.
-In order to improve their chances of showing up in a SERP for a specific area, they would create a unique landing page specifically for each individual city and area.
+In order to improve their chances of showing up in a SERP for a specific area, they would need to create geo-targeted content for each individual city and area.

 Let’s look at Uber for example.
 If I’m looking for an Uber in Salt Lake City, this page is going to be my top organic result.
 You can see they’ve created a specific geo page detailing their services in the Salt Lake area and they’ve done the same for every other location that they service.